-In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows, which is intended to reduce diversity in how companies present and classify certain cash receipts and cash payments in the statement of cash flows.
-This guidance will be effective for annual reporting periods beginning after December 15, 2017 and interim periods within those fiscal years with early adoption permitted.
-The Company is evaluating the impact of the future adoption of this guidance on its consolidated financial statements as well as the timing of such adoption, but does not expect the impact to be material.
+In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses, which is intended to provide financial statement users with more decision-useful information about the expected credit losses on financial instruments held by a reporting entity at each reporting date.
+This guidance will be effective for fiscal years beginning after December 15, 2020 and interim periods within those fiscal years with early adoption permitted.
+We are evaluating the impact of future adoption of this guidance on our consolidated financial statements, but we do not expect the impact to be material.